 Paramount Leader 1949 - 1976

 Mao Zedong grew up in a rural farming family at Shaoshan, Hunan which was middle ranking in affluence - not particularly rich but not the poorest.
 At school he scored a zero in English and was considered very poor in mathematics.
 Many Chinese people still visit Shaoshan as a form of pilgrimage.
 Mao soon moved to the provincial capital Changsha to study.
-It was there that he received unlikely support from Yale University Christian Mission who provided funds for him to setup a bookshop specializing in Marxist material.
+It was there that he received unlikely support from Yale University Christian Mission ➚ who provided funds for him to setup a bookshop specializing in Marxist material.
 Without this US support it is unlikely his activities would have brought him to the attention of the Communist party leadership.
-He built on his Marxist-Leninist revolutionary agenda at Beijing University 1917-1919.
-He supported the May 4th Movement that captured the mood of national injury following the Versailles Treaty of 1919.
-He took part in the May 30th movement of 1925.
+He built on his Marxist-Leninist revolutionary agenda when he moved to Beijing University ➚ 1917-1919.
+He supported the May 4th Movement that captured the mood of national injury following the Versailles Treaty of 1919 and then he took part in the May 30th movement ➚ series of protests in 1925.

 At the end of World War 2 the Communists beat the Nationalists (Guomindang) in the race to liberate Japanese controlled Manchuria.
 With the popular support of the peasants this victory was repeated throughout China and on 1st October 1949 Mao was able to proclaim that China had stood up with the foundation of the People's Republic of China.